 - Create signage that directs golfers to shaded locations, and warns them of less sun-safe areas.

-- Distribute brochures and display posters from our Health Fair Kit in the clubhouse and on the links to promote sun safety.
+- Distribute brochures and display posters from our store in the clubhouse and on the links to promote sun safety.

 - Sell broad-brimmed hats, UV-filtering sunglasses and lightweight sportswear with an ultraviolet protection factor (UPF) of 30 or higher at the clubhouse.